Graduate Course Catalog 2013-2014

 M.S.
 Degree Requirements

 Students admitted to the M.S. program are required to conduct an independent research project in conjunction with a faculty adviser and must submit a thesis based on this research to a graduate committee, which determines its acceptability.
 Specific coursework is determined in conjunction with the graduate committee.
 A minimum of 30 credits, including thesis credits, is required.
-All M.S. students are required to take 3 credits of MCBS 905, attend all seminars, and present one seminar each year.
+All M.S. students are required to attend all seminars and present one seminar each year.
 A master's thesis and a formal defense are also required.
 In addition, the student must submit at least one manuscript for publication to a peer-reviewed journal.

 Ph.D.
 Degree Requirements